 Insta360 One X is a 5.7K 360 camera that incorporates almost all of the best features of its competitors, and adds some features that have never been seen before in consumer 360 cameras, at an aggressive price point.
-All things considered, this appears to be the best 360 camera for consumers as of January 2019.
+Although the One X does have some flaws, all things considered, this is the best 360 camera for consumers as of July 2019.
 I’ve been testing the Insta360 One X since October 1, 2018, and here is a detailed hands-on review with complete specifications, features, comparison with and differences from the Insta360 One, GoPro Fusion and other 360 cameras, sample photos and videos, and more.
-June 3, 2019: How to use Insta360 One X with no editing needed . .
-May 22, 2019 update: Venture Case 2.0 sample video .
+July 12, 2019 update: Insta360 One X Review 2019.
+June 15, 2019 update: 9 techniques to get the best video quality. .
 See other updates below.

 Table of contents: